-1. Future waste Collect a wider range of plastic and cartons for recycling to collection service meet our new legal obligations of the Environment Act. options Refresh our Waste Strategy and set out options for future waste collection services, consider different collection services (different containment options) and our consultation strategy.
+Future waste collection service options Collect a wider range of plastic and cartons for recycling to meet our new legal obligations of the Environment Act.
+Refresh our Waste Strategy and set out options for future waste collection services, consider different collection services (different containment options) and our consultation strategy.
 Review lower carbon collection vehicles.
-We will carry out proactive campaigns to encourage more food recycling and composting.
+We will carry out proactive campaigns to encourage more food recycling and composting. --- --